Code-Institute-Submissions/Irelandoracle1-myschool-project_MayResub/README.md

 .
 Festival section

- The festival section at the bottom will allow the user to see the benefits of signing up and attend these eventts / festivals in Nigeria
+ The festival section at the bottom will allow the user to see the benefits to read and have an idea of what to expect if they intend to attend the festivals of choice  / cultural events in Nigeria

     The Footer
-The footer section includes links to the relevant social media sites for Love Running.
+The footer section includes links to the relevant social media sites for Nigerian festivals.
 The links will open to a new tab to allow easy navigation for the user.
 The footer is valuable to the user as it encourages them to keep connected via social media